remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 📢 This changelog is **NOT** final so take it with a grain of salt.
 Feedback from users while in beta will also help determine the final changelog of the release.

+> Documentation for breaking changes and new features can be found at https://docs.cocartapi.com - once loaded, select "core-v5" from the top left dropdown menu.

 ## What's new?

-* REST API: Products now return the global unique id.
-(API v2 Only)
 * REST API: Products can now be filtered to include `include_types` or exclude `exclude_types` by multiple types simultaneously using the new parameters.
 Note: `include_types` takes precedence over `type` parameter should both be used.
 * REST API: Products can now be filtered to return virtual products by the boolean `virtual` parameter.
+* REST API: Products can now be filtered to return only products by brand names using the `brand` parameter.
+* REST API: Products now returns any applicable brands.
+(API v2 Only)
+* REST API: Products now returns the global unique id.
+(API v2 Only)
+* REST API: New endpoint `cocart/v2/products/brands` to get product brands like categories.
+* REST API: New endpoint `cocart/v2/products/reviews/mine` to return product reviews only by the current user.
+Requires authentication.
+* REST API: Product variations in cart can now be updated using the same update item endpoint `cocart/v2/cart/item/{item_key}`.
 * REST API: New POST method for the cart to create an empty cart for guest customers.

 > Developer note: Cart creation is normally done the moment the first item is added to the cart as it has something to save to session.
 But some users are confused with creating a cart for guest customers.
 This route can help create an empty cart, storing just the cart key and return it in the response.
-This guides the developer to check the documentation for more information on how to use the cart key for a guest customer.
-It is not a requirement to use this route first.
+See the quick start guide in the documentation for more information on how to use the cart key for a guest customer.

 * Plugin: New WP-CLI command `wp cocart status` shows the status of carts in session.
+* Plugin: New WP-CLI command `wp cocart sessions` shows the details of each session and allows you to check if they exist.
 * Plugin: Updates are provided from us for all supported CoCart plugins.
 * Plugin: Will deactivate legacy core version if one found installed and active.
 If you try to activate legacy version while the new core version is active it will deactivate.
 Recommend deleting.